 We are proud to be part of a growing global movement to build resilient oceans and uplift small-scale fishers.
-It’s a movement with fishers at its centre, that gives them a collective voice and influence to defend and promote their rights, mobilise wider civil society and inspire dialogue with governments on policy reform.
+It’s a movement with fishers at its centre, that amplifies their collective voice and influence to defend and promote their rights.

-It’s a movement that’s working to secure tenure and management rights for traditional fishing communties.
-It’s a movement rooted in the principles of Free Prior and Informed Consent and in the FAO Voluntary Guidelines for Securing Small-scale Fisheries.
+It’s a movement that’s inspiring governments to take action to secure tenure and management rights for traditional fishing communities.
+It’s a movement rooted in a human rights-based approach and in the United Nations’ Voluntary Guidelines for Securing Small-scale Fisheries.

-It’s a movement that champions a new vision for marine conservation, one that moves beyond arbitrary protection targets like 30×30, and focuses instead on mainstreaming local stewardship of nearshore waters.
-It’s a movement that seeks to achieve conservation goals while securing food security and small-scale fishing livelihoods.
+It’s a movement that champions a ‘communities first’ vision for marine conservation, one that focuses on mainstreaming local stewardship of nearshore waters.
+It’s a movement that seeks to achieve conservation goals while maintaining food security and small-scale fishing livelihoods.

-Through all these actions we will raise the collective voice of fishers and communicate their stories so that they can have a rightful place in shaping policies and advancing climate justice.
+Through all these actions we will amplify the collective voice of fishers and help share their stories so that they can have a rightful place in shaping policies.

 Thailand’s small-scale fisheries are the cornerstone of social, economic and nutritional health for the communities living along the majority of the country’s nearly 3,000 kilometre coastline.